 My research interests lie at the intersection of applied behavioural economics and contemporary public policy concerns.
 In particular in household finance and financial decision making, using both microeconometric- and experimental methods.
 My research is generally concerned with cognitive biases and (sub)optimal financial choice, consumer irrationality, household consumption and wider applications to public policy.

 How Do Individuals Repay Their Debt?
 The Balance-Matching Heuristic (with John Gathergood, Neale Mahoney & Neil Stewart).
 Revise & Resubmit at the Amercian Economic Review.

 - Coverage in NBER Digest, February 2018 issue.

-- Press coverage: The Washington Post; Bloomberg; The National; Quartz; CNBC; Wise Bread; NBC; The Western Australian; Kiplinger.
+- Press coverage: The Washington Post; Bloomberg; The National; Quartz; Chicago Booth Review; CNBC; Wise Bread; NBC; The Western Australian; Kiplinger.

 Learning with Your Credit Card: Evidence from Consumer Responses to Penalty Fees (with John Gathergood, Hiroaki Sakaguchi & Neil Stewart).
-Under review.
+Submitted.

 Relative rank and life satisfaction: evidence from US households (with Gordon Brown & John Gathergood).
-Under review.
+Submitted.